Introduction to Text Analytics

 The course sequence begins with a quick review of Python and basic text processing operations.
 From there we spend time with regular expressions, parsers, and state machines.
 After that, we take up the necessity of collecting data and then working with our data set to answer questions that arise from the data itself.
 As participants work through the course, they will be expected to:

-- understand the basics of string operations and text processing in Python
+understand the basics of text processing in Python

 - build upon those basics to develop approaches to text processing